JosephTLucas/jupysec/README.md

 ## Getting Started

-To install the rules in cli mode, execute:
+To install just the rules, install with:

 ```bash
 pip install jupysec